cornelia771/Azure-Workshop-Playlist/README.md

 3. Go to Dashboar, click on Create an app button and enter the following:
     - App Name: My App
     - App Description: This is my first Spotify app
     - Website: The local host for your Azure function.
 Find it by running your Azure Funciton: Run -> Start Debugging.
-In the terminal you can find the correct URL
+In the terminal you can find the correct URL.
+Also available on your azure functions dashboard
-    - Ridirect URI: Equal as website
+    - Ridirect URI: Equal as website e.g `https://<YOUR_WEBISTE_NAME>.azurewebsites.net/api/azure_function_guide`
     - Which API/SDKs are you planning to use : Web API
 4. Save
 5. Dashboard => Click on your app=>  Settings